-We have explained above that where a customer entered into a loan because they were subject to duress and received no benefit from the funds, and the financial firm was or should have been aware of this at the time of lending, then the financial firm should release the customer from liability under the loan.
-At the same time, the financial firm should also remove any adverse credit information related to the debt.
+We have explained above that where a customer entered into a loan because they were subject to duress and received no benefit from the funds, and the FSP was or should have been aware of this at the time of lending, then the FSP should release the customer from liability under the loan.
+At the same time, the FSP should also remove any adverse credit information related to the debt.